Greyshm-Kumar/JTP_proj/README.md

 ![CommandUi2.png](https://github.com/Greyshm-Kumar/JTP_proj/blob/main/JTP_Screenshots/CommandUi2.png)

-<h3>With Internet Access(Recommended)</h3>

-This method is much simpler.
-You do not need git lfs in your system for this.
-You can clone the repository normally and it will work.This will work cross platform for all operating systems.

-Go into the command prompt and enter the **restaurant-recommender8 directory**.
-After you are in the directory run the command **docker-compose up --build**.
-The project is plug and play and you do not have to install any dependencies.
-For understanding the code **restaurant_recommender7_labeled** has been created and this version has **modular and well commented code** for ease of understanding.
-This will need internet access for pulling base images from Docker.

 <h1>How to operate</h1>

-After the build is completed just go to http://localhost:3001 to access the UI.
-This will land you on the homepage which will look like this:
+After the build is completed and you access the UI ,the homepage will look like this:

 ![Screenshot(204).png](https://github.com/Greyshm-Kumar/JTP_proj/blob/main/JTP_Screenshots/Screenshot%20(204).png?raw=true)

 This is the homepage for the project.
-For example,the page will look somewhat like this:
+For example,the restaurant page will look somewhat like this:

 ![Screenshot(205).png](https://github.com/Greyshm-Kumar/JTP_proj/blob/main/JTP_Screenshots/Screenshot%20(205).png?raw=true)